nrfconnect/sdk-nrf/samples/zigbee/shell/README.rst

 Enabling and disabling endpoint logging
 =======================================

-Zigbee shell sample has :ref:`Zigbee endpoint logger library <lib_zigbee_logger_endpoint>` enabled by default and will log every ZCL packet received.
+Zigbee Shell sample has :ref:`Zigbee endpoint logger library <lib_zigbee_logger_endpoint>` enabled by default and will log every ZCL packet received.

 You can enable and disable logs from endpoint logger using the ``log enable`` and ``log disable`` shell commands with the appropriate log module instance name, respectively: